thoughtspot/thoughtspot.github.io/_admin/ts-cloud/integration-overview.md

 ---
 title: [Integration guidelines]
-last_updated: 4/3/2021
+last_updated: 11/05/2021
 summary: "Before embedding, analyze your integration requirements, choose an embedding approach, and explore the APIs."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

 ThoughtSpot recommends that you browse through the following guidelines before you begin embedding.

 ## Define application workflows

-The ThoughtSpot Visual Embed SDK includes a Javascript library to programmatically embed search, pinboards, visualizations, and the full ThoughtSpot experience.
+The ThoughtSpot Visual Embed SDK includes a Javascript library to programmatically embed search, Liveboards, visualizations, and the full ThoughtSpot experience.

 In addition to the Visual Embed SDK, ThoughtSpot provides REST APIs to query data from the ThoughtSpot application.
 For example, you can construct a search answer using the data APIs and use this link to embed search answers with your application.